Birmingham Airport Parking

 The construction of this extension to the southern end of the main runway will require the A45 Coventry Road to be diverted into a tunnel under the extended section.

-The second element will be the construction of a shorter (2000 metre) parallel runway.
+The second element will be the construction of a shorter (2000 metre) runway parallel to the existing one.
 This is scheduled for "some time after 2016".

 Both proposals are very controversial, with much opposition from environmentalists and local residents.
 In particular the requirement for a second runway based on projected demand is vociferously disputed by opponents.